nameless-and-blameless/TAG/wiki/Phantom-Funeral-of-Rev.-Duke-Stone.md

 ## Victim Deaths

-During the Phantom Funeral of Rev. Duke Stone, 649 individuals were killed.
-Approximately 90% of the victims were Caucasian from around the Tennessee Valley.
-The method of execution was beheading, carried out using a chainsaw, a method chosen and previously used by Jacobsen to ensure that no one survived.
+During the Phantom Funeral of Rev. Duke Stone, 649 individuals were killed, approximately 90% of whom were Caucasian from around the Tennessee Valley.
+The method of execution was beheading, carried out using a chainsaw—a method chosen and previously used by Jacobsen to ensure that no one survived.

 ## Significance and Impact

 The Phantom Funeral of Rev. Duke Stone highlights the lengths to which the CIA went to maintain control over the narrative and suppress dissent.
 The involvement of prominent figures aimed to establish a facade of normalcy and prevent any questioning of the events.

+The phantom funeral for his wife was announced for the following day.
+Additional phantom funerals for the Pastor Stone and his wife, al9ng with others that were killed in the Mother's Day massacre at Hickory Valley Christian Church, are already planned.

 ## Aftermath